 As a self-governing body, the congregation of Neighborhood Unitarian Universalist Church elects Board members, adopts an annual budget, calls a senior minister, and addresses key questions and decisions at its annual meeting.
 Throughout the year, the nine-member Board of Trustees works in close partnership with the Senior Minister to guide the Church toward fulfilling its mission, making decisions and using resources in ways that reflect our values and principles.

-James has been an active member of Neighborhood Church since 1996 and has served in both staff and volunteer roles…
+has been a member of Neighborhood Church since

 Neighborhood since 2016.
 He is currently serving on the Transition Team and as a co-facilitator of the Jr. High Youth Group…